-Continuous assessment is comprised of mid-semester tests, quizzes, coursework assessment and other components as defined by the relevant department.
+Continuous assessment will comprise of mid-semester tests, quizzes, coursework assessment and other components as defined by the relevant department.
 If a student were absent at any of the components of continuous assessment, the student will not receive marks for that component and will be counted as zero.
+If students were unable to complete the requirements of a course unit at the proper attempt, previously taken marks of continuous evaluation may be considered in their future attempts.